rparak/OPCUA_Simple/README.md

 The application uses performance optimization using multi-threaded programming.
 Communication (C# application) can be used in Unity3D for digital twin / augmented reality or in the ROS system (Python or similar approaches as C++).

+The project was realized at Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division).

 **Node Identification (NodeId):**

 ```bash